inatagan/haze-you/README.md

 ### XFCE Panel && keybindings
 Copy the panel config file to its default destination

-`cp ~/.themes/haze-you/xfce-perchannel-xml/xfce4-panel.xml ~/.config/xfce4/xfconf/xfce-perchannel-xml/`
+`cp -i ~/.themes/haze-you/xfce-perchannel-xml/xfce4-panel.xml ~/.config/xfce4/xfconf/xfce-perchannel-xml/`

 The panel uses a custom background, currently the background provided fits a screen with 1366px width, if you want the panel to look the same on a bigger screen you will need to edit/create a custom background to fit such screen.
 To set the background go to the panel settings, chose panel 1 > in the appearance tab set Style to Background image and chose the appropriate file, the bg image should be in `~/.themes/haze-you/panel-background/`

 Copy the keyboard shortcuts file if you want the same keybindings as well to `~/.config/xfce4/xfconf/xfce-perchannel-xml/`

-`cp ~/.themes/haze-you/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml ~/.config/xfce4/xfconf/xfce-perchannel-xml/`
+`cp -i ~/.themes/haze-you/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml ~/.config/xfce4/xfconf/xfce-perchannel-xml/`

 Some of the Keybindings are: